Mobile social network: Safety issues

-Safety issues (including security, privacy, and trust) in mobile social networks are concerned about the condition of being protected against different types of failure, damage, error, accidents, harm or any other non-desirable event, while mobile carriers contact each other in mobile environments.
-However, lack of a protective infrastructure in these networks has turned them in to convenient targets for various perils.
-This is the main impulse why mobile social networks carry disparate and intricate safety concerns and embrace divergent safety challenging problems.
+Safety issues, including security, privacy, and trust, in mobile social networks are concerned about the condition of being protected against different types of failure, damage, error, accidents, harm or any other non-desirable event, while mobile carriers contact each other in mobile environments.
+However, lack of a protective infrastructure in these networks has turned them in to more vulnerable targets for various risks.
+This is the main impulse why mobile social networks carry disparate and intricate safety concerns and divergent safety problems.

 There has been cases where a user was caused bodily harm through mobile social media.
 For example, Kurt Eichenwald was sent a tweet with a flashing animated image by another user who knew that Eichenwald had epilepsy, causing a seizure.
 As a result of these dangers, many mobile social networks such as Twitter and Facebook have implemented various methods for protecting user safety such as removing harmful users, detecting malware, and verifying a user's identity; however, these policies are still in the workings.

 Other than online safety issues, the evolution of mobile devices has also introduced new offline, or physical, safety concerns.
 The distractions caused by mobile social networks have cause numerous accidents due to the user not paying attention to their surroundings.
 According to the National Safety Council, nearly 330,000 injuries occur each year from accidents where the driver was texting while driving.
 The safety issues caused by distractions from mobile social network became more prominent after the release of Pokémon Go in July 2016.
 In Pokémon Go, users can catch Pokémon while walking around outdoors on their phones.
 While this game has positive impacts such as getting players to exercise, increasing museum and theme park visitors, and helping single people find dates, it has also led to more accidents.
 In California, two men fell over 40 feet from an ocean bluff while playing Pokémon Go.
 In Auburn, a driver went off the road and hit a tree because he was playing Pokémon Go while driving.
 In Pittsburgh, a teenager crossed a highway to catch a Pokémon and was hit by a car because she was distracted.